 NAFC also plays a key role in ensuring the sharing of aerial firefighting resources between emergency service and land management agencies throughout Australia, and in the development of national protocols and systems for aerial firefighting, including ARENA.

-NAFC is a business unit of the Australasian Fire and Emergency Service Authorities Council (AFAC) – the National Council for fire, emergency services and land management.
+NAFC is a business unit of AFAC – the Australian and New Zealand National Council for fire and emergency services.